saifuddin778/pwperceptrons/README.md

 pwperceptrons
 =============

-A set of efficient and new approaches towards multi-label classification and pair-wise data modeling.
+A set of efficient and new perceptron-based methods for multi-label classification and pair-wise data modeling.